 You can find additional information on Rowan University here.

 Boston University has a well-structured set of programs online that are flexible in their education offerings.
-This is because they have over a decade in online education experience and the history of their campus programming to support them.
-At the graduate level, they offer a few options in the music field, such as the Certificate of Advanced Graduate Study in Music Education and a Master of Music in Music Education.
-They even offer a Doctor of Musical Arts in Music Education.
+This is because they have over a decade of online education experience and the history of their campus programming to support them.
+At the graduate level, Boston University offers a few options in the music field, such as the Certificate of Advanced Graduate Study in Music Education and a Master of Music in Music Education.
+Boston University even offers a Doctor of Musical Arts in Music Education.

-At the Master level, students learn about how music impacts people at every stage in life and in various cultures.
+At the master level, students learn about how music impacts people at every stage in life and in various cultures.
 It is a scientific approach, as students study the psychology and sociology of music.
-The minimum requirement to completion is eight courses, or 32 credit hours that include music education, music theory, and electives.
+The minimum requirement to complete this online music program is eight courses, or 32 credit hours that include music education, music theory, and electives.

 You can find additional information on Boston University here.